-You can incorporate geoprocessing services into your web GIS applications, whether you're using ArcGIS Web AppBuilder, ArcGIS Developers resources, or any other environment capable of making REST API calls.
+You can incorporate geoprocessing services into your web GIS applications, whether you're using ArcGIS Web AppBuilder, ArcGIS Developer resources, or any other environment capable of making REST API calls.

 This topic provides an overview of the Esri client applications and resources that can use geoprocessing services published to ArcGIS Server.

-Once a geoprocessing service has been published, you can work with it in desktop GIS applications.
-In ArcGIS Pro and ArcMap, geoprocessing services can be used in the same way as built-in geoprocessing tools to execute geoprocessing tasks.
+Once a geoprocessing service has been published, you can work with it in ArcGIS Pro, where geoprocessing services can be used in the same way as built-in geoprocessing tools to execute geoprocessing tasks.